lucasdavid/jmagic/README.md

 Like in a real match, players are required to do ALL the work.
 That includes drawing, passing their turn and computing the damage.
-These actions can be performed by simply instantiating an object of `magic.core.actions.Action` and returning it to the Game object, which will pass it to its observers for validation and, finally, commit the action.
+These actions can be performed by simply instantiating an object of `Action` and returning it to the Game object, which will pass it to its observers for validation and, finally, commit the action.

-To play a game using **your very own** player, simply create a class extending from `magic.core.Player` and implement the method `Action YourPlayerClass#act(State state)`.
+To play a game using **your very own** player, simply create a class extending from `Player` and implement the method
+`Action YourPlayerClass#act(State state)`.
 Be aware tough: this game requires your player to handle ALL actions, including drawing, passing, computing.

 ##### Basic Players

-If you want to make your life a little bit easier when creating your own player, just extend one of the classes in `magic.players` package and override the `Player#act(State state)` method.
+If you want to make your life a little bit easier when creating your own player, just extend one of the classes in `org.games.jorg.games.jmagic.org.games.jmagic.players` package and override the `Player#act(State state)` method.
 With that, handle the game states you want and delegate the rest to the superior player.
 E.x.: